susuhahnml/awsome-factory-associator/README.md

 ```

 It will first create the Salesman model, when this is created, it will create the
-associated models using the factory StoreFact, one model passing ``{city:"Paris"}``as options, and another one without passing additional options.
+associated models using the factory storeFact, one model passing ``{city:"Paris"}``as options, and another one without passing additional options.
 Once all teh stores are created, using the function ``setStoreHireds``*(This function is provided by Sequelize)* with the ids of the created stores, it will set the stores for the salemsman created in teh first step.

 ##### Passing array of options